Public Administration (M.P.A.)

 1

 A range of MPA ADVANCED Core courses are offered each term and vary each year.
 ADVANCED Core courses can also be taken as ELECTIVE courses.
-Students may also propose additional ELECTIVE courses if they make sense in terms of the student’s interests and academic plan.
-Discussion with your MPA Graduate Academic Advisor should inform this choice.
+Students may also propose relevant ELECTIVE courses based upon their interests.
+Consult with your Graduate Academic Advisor for guidance and course selections.

 2